How to remove spaces from a string in Python

 The Replit Team

-You will often need to remove spaces from strings in Python, a common task for data cleaning and formatting.
-Python provides powerful built-in methods to handle whitespace efficiently.
+You will often need to remove spaces from a string in Python.
+This is a common task for data cleanup and to format user input, and Python offers several efficient methods.

 Basic string replace() method